UPDATE: April 2018

 Don’t leave home without these essentials for your Iceland holiday:

-PRO TIP #3: [Updated 10 October 2016] Most car rental companies offer free airport pickup.
-This makes sense because getting from Keflavik airport to Reykjavik costs 10-11 euros per person.
+PRO TIP #3: Most car rental companies offer free airport pickup.
+This makes sense because getting from Keflavik airport to Reykjavik costs 10-11 EUR per person.
 So you actually save a lot by getting the car as soon as you land.
 Moreover, I found an even better option for you.
 If you book directly from the airport, there’s a special airport booking discount with this link (25-35% depending on the day).
 Go for it!
-Please note that the discount is applied directly after you search for your dates, no
+Please note that the discount is applied directly after you search for your dates, no special indicators.

 If the links above are not good enough, check the promotions available for your vacation.